jjmschofield/gocrawl/OPTIMIZATION.md

 We'll also ditch writing out links separately as it seems like we are optimizing writes for a query we don't need yet - eg get me all telephone numbers on a site.

 Now that seems like quite a lot of optimizations!
-Let's see how our code performs against the incarnation we originally tried to use to scrape the BBC site by testing against a site that will make us work a bit harder but still give us a short run: [Citizens Advice Scotland](https://www.cas.org.uk).
+Let's see how our code performs against the incarnation we originally tried to use to scrape the BBC site.
+We can achieve this testing against a site that will make us work a bit harder but still give us a short run: [Citizens Advice Scotland](https://www.cas.org.uk).

 We hit the site once to warm it's cache and then hit it with both code variants in quick succession.